-The women in Talita's target group who want long-term help can enter Talita's twelve-month rehabilitation program.
-The program, which has been evaluated by Malmö University with good results, is based on a method (the "Talita method") which we formed based on the knowledge we gathered during the 20 years we have worked with our target group.
-And the method works: virtually all women who have completed Talita's program, have left prostitution for good.
-The Talita method includes safe housing, trauma therapy, teaching, planning for the future, internships as well as transition to independent living and integration into society.
+The women in Talita's target group who want long-term support can enter Talita's twelve-month support program.
+The program has been evaluated by Malmö University and shown very good results.
+It is based on a method (the "Talita method") formed from the knowledge we gained over the 20 years we have worked with this target group.
+And the method works: virtually all women who have completed Talita's program have exited prostitution for good.
+The Talita method is trauma-informed and includes safe housing, trauma therapy, education and life skills, case management, job training and transition to independent living and integration into society.
 Thanks to our transition apartments, if necessary, we are able to extend support to a woman for an additional year, giving us more time to secure her possibilities for the future.

 Part of Talita's prevention work consists of research.
 Through research we aim to increase knowledge about various issues related to Talita's work and to improve and quality assure Talita's various efforts.